ayushn21/maintenance_job/README.md

 `MaintenanceJob` is a mechanism to run testable one-off jobs at deploy time to manipulate data in the database.

-Theoretically this could be done in database migrations but that's a terrible idea because the changes can't be tested.
-It also means if the classes or methods used to manipulate data change in the future, the migrations will break.
-Migrations should be used to make changes to the schema and nothing else.
+Theoretically this could be done in database migrations or rake tasks, but that's a terrible idea because the changes can't be tested.
+In the case of rake tasks, it would also require access to the prod environment to run the tasks which is not always feasible.

 This gem was heavily inspired by [this RailsConf 2020 talk](https://railsconf.org/2020/2020/video/alec-clarke-measure-twice-cut-once) by @alecclarke.